dansholds/grapple-comps-min/content/posts/15788-roll-a-lot-tournament-3.md

-The following are the weight divisions for all GI and No GI competitors:
+The following are the weight divisions for all GI and No GI competitors-

 MEN GI